Krysson/AdvancedPleasantInformation/README.md

 ###### LOG

 - 07/09/2024 - 10:00 - Post Lesson 24 "Github"
-  - push to github pages - no css was loading - changed <link rel="stylesheet" href="/style.css" /> to styles in Index.html.
+  - push to github pages - no css was loading - changed <link rel="stylesheet" href="/styles.css" /> to "style" in Index.html.
 It was pointing to wrong file. - repushed to github @ 10:12
 - making sure all is well after codespaces trial

 ---